apache/arrow/r/README.md

 ## Using dplyr with Arrow

 The `arrow` package provides a `dplyr` backend, enabling manipulation of Arrow tabular data with `dplyr` verbs.
-To start, load both `arrow` and `dplyr`:
+To begin, load both `arrow` and `dplyr`:

 ``` r